Wrongful Death Lawyer in Dallas, Amarillo, and Abilene

 Who Can File a Wrongful Death Lawsuit?

-Parents of adopted children may file a wrongful death lawsuit if their adopted child dies, and adopted children may file wrongful death claims for their adoptive parents as well.
+Parents of adopted children may file a wrongful death lawsuit if their adopted child dies, and adopted children may also file wrongful death claims for their adoptive parents.
 In Texas, children over 18 can file a wrongful death lawsuit if their parents are killed.

 Texas does not allow grandparents or siblings to file wrongful death claims.
 However, it allows the estate executor to file such a suit.
 The executor can only file a wrongful death claim if the family has not done so after three months and the family has not specifically asked them not to file a claim.
 A positive outcome of such a suit will still result in the family receiving the awarded compensation.

 Texas Wrongful Death Laws Regarding Unborn Babies

 For a wrongful death claim, unborn babies are regarded as individuals.
 This means that a suit may be brought against the person who caused the death of an unborn baby (whether or not the mother was also killed).
 Wrongful death laws do not apply in cases where the unborn baby was killed due to:

 - Medical malpractice;